A Unified Framework of Constrained Robust Submodular Optimization with Applications: Robust-SubMin

-Next, we show that the approximation guarantee holds for the class of constraints defined as $\{x \in [0,1]^n | \sum_{i \in W} x_i \geq b_W$.
-This follows directly from the Proof of Theorem 1 in~\cite{iyer2014monotone}. \end{proof} We can then obtain the approximation guarantees for different constraints including cardinality, spanning trees, matroids, set covers, edge covers and vertex covers, matchings, cuts and paths by appropriately defining the polytopes $\mathcal P_{\mathcal C}$ and appropriately setting the values of $\mathcal W$ and $\max_{W \in \mathcal W} |W| - b_W + 1$.
-We refer to the reader to Section 3 in~\cite{iyer2014monotone}. }
+We can then obtain the approximation guarantees for different constraints including cardinality, spanning trees, matroids, set covers, edge covers and vertex covers, matchings, cuts and paths by appropriately defining the polytopes $\mathcal P_{\mathcal C}$ and appropriately setting the values of $\mathcal W$ and $\max_{W \in \mathcal W} |W| - b_W + 1$.
+Combining this with the appropriate definitions (shown in Table 3), we get the approximation bounds in Table 1.